lipengin1975/winccoaecharts/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

 ## Using in WinCC OA
-Place a webview ewo on a panel, modify Initialize event function:
+Place a webview ewo on a panel, modify "Initialize" event function:
 ```c++
 main()
 {
   this.loadSnippet("/data/chartcurve/index.html");
 }
 ```
-In messageReceive Extended event function of the webview ewo, add such code like:
+In Extended event function named "messageReceive" of the webview ewo, add such code:
 ```c++
 messageReceived(mapping params)
 {